-Constant scraping and scratching makes the scalp very dry and itchy.
+Constant scraping and scratching make the scalp very dry and itchy.
 This damages the scalp and leads to wounds, flaky scalp, etc. If not treated, this may also cause scalp infection.

 Having head lice doesn’t mean you are dirty.
 Neither your hygiene is compromised nor is your environment dirty.
 Head lice may develop even in the cleanest environment.
 Lice don’t care whether your hair is dirty or clean.
 So, don’t feel bad about yourself when you notice lice on your kid’s hair!